a-morales/stylux/README.md

 - Configuring Stylux is done by setting variables in `.tmux.conf`. the list of variables and their defaults are:
   ```
-    # seperators to use for the status bar
+    # seperators to use for the status bar and window statuses
-    # powerline will use the powerline seperators
+    # valid options are "dithered", "powerline" or "blocks"
-    @seperators "powerline"
+    # each seperator can be overridden by setting
-    @seperators "block"
+    # @left-seperator, @left-subseperator, @right-seperator, @right-subseperator
-    @seperators "dithered"
+    @seperators "blocks"

     # main background and foreground colors
     @bg-color "black"